 Students who choose to withdraw for more than one year, or students who are required to withdraw for academic reasons must re-apply for admission, and meet all admission requirements including the competitive grade point average.

 Students whose program is interrupted due to unforeseen circumstances (e.g. illness, injury, etc.) may not be able to complete the term and may be required to complete all coursework at the next available offering.
-Each situation will be reviewed on an individual basis by the Associate/Assistant Dean, Undergraduate Programs.
+Each situation will be reviewed on an individual basis by the Associate Dean Undergraduate Programs (or delegate).
 [NOTE: Terms 5 and 6 are only offered once per academic year.]